The 5-Bullet Point Episode (EP’s 11– 15)

 Mark Henick: Suicide awareness deserves more attention.
-In this episode of the Inner Picture Stories Podcast, we invited Mark Henick, a mental health advocate who shares not only his professional advice, but also his personal experience of how to cope with suicidal thoughts.
+In this episode of The IPS Podcast, we invited Mark Henick, a mental health advocate who shares not only his professional advice, but also his personal experience of how to cope with suicidal thoughts.

 Current research has shown that many of those who die from suicide were, in fact, experiencing a mental illness, with depression, bipolar disorder, schizophrenia, post-traumatic stress disorder, borderline personality disorder, or dual disorder being the most common.

 Mental illness gives a person a very different lens through which they see life, potentially leading them into the dark depths of suicidal thoughts – thoughts they wouldn’t have if they did not have a mental illness.